Newsprint paper flowers

 What’s Pretty frugal and Yesterday’s News?

 Newsprint paper flowers!
-They’re budget friendly, easily accessible and possibly free.
+They’re inexpensive, easily accessible and possibly free.
 Plus there are varied ways to make them; some easier than others.
 To create simple blooms, utilize the same method used to make tissue paper flowers for children; the steps:

 Cut and stack paper.